jtruo/hairutility/README.md

 Do this everytime you make changes to the database/models.py:

+If unable to migrate due to missing column or etc., make sure all references to old models in views.py/admin.py are commented out or name changed as well

 docker-compose run --rm web python3 manage.py makemigrations docker-compose run --rm web python3 manage.py migrate